TFP / TFCD Photo Shoot Singapore

 2. Planning Phase:

 - Judging you.
 Show me your photographs, preferably Facebook, to find out your style and personality.
-If I cannot even see your looks (face and full body) to judge properly, I will likely skip you.
+If I cannot even see your looks (face and full body) to judge properly, it shows your intelligence.

 - Restriction.
 Let me know of any concern and restriction, including the terms stated here.
 For example, if you are highly allergy to grass or dust, let me know.